GENI-NSF/geni-ar/INSTALL-shibboleth.md

     https://your.host.name
     ```

-    You should see a test page.
-If you see anything else, stop, debug, and fix
+    You should see an Apache test page.
+If you see anything else, stop, debug,
-    the issue until you can navigate to a test page at that URL.
+    and fix the issue until you can navigate to a test page at that URL.

 # Configure TLS offloading